 Once you have devised a budget, secured your finances and drawn up a shortlist of houses for sale, it’s time to start the property viewings process.
 While this is undoubtedly an exciting time, you should approach viewings with a level head and a financial plan in mind.
-House buying is an emotional process, but viewing homes without a clear idea of what your priorities are is a recipe for disaster.
-By following some relatively simple tips, you should be able to find a property that is both aesthetically pleasing and practical.
+House buying is an emotional process, but viewing homes without a clear idea of your priorities is a recipe for disaster.
+Instead, by following some relatively simple tips, you should find an aesthetically pleasing and practical property.

 Do Your Property Viewing Research

-It pays to have as much information about the properties you view as possible – before you arrive at the door.
-Estate agents will provide as much information as they can, but performing a little property viewing research of your own on house prices in the area, find out local crime statistics as buying in the wrong locality could seriously affect the value of your property.
-Schools could provide you with some useful questions when you meet the vendor.
-Compile a list of ‘must-haves’, which will include factors such as the number of bedrooms, room dimensions, off-street parking and double glazing.
+Before you arrive at the door, it pays to have as much information about the properties you view as possible.
+Estate agents provide as much information as they can.
+However, do some research yourself, check out local crime statistics, as buying in the wrong locality could seriously affect the value of your property.
+Schools could provide you with some helpful questions when you meet the vendor.
+Compile a list of ‘must-haves, which will include factors such as the number of bedrooms, room dimensions, off-street parking and double glazing.
 It is also a good idea to measure your furniture in advance.
 Check it will fit into your prospective new house.

 Gather as much information as possible during property viewings.
-People selling houses want a quick sale and the best price possible, so they will usually be receptive to questions.
+Sellers want the quickest sale at the best price possible, so they will usually be receptive to questions.
 If possible, take someone with you when you view properties, as this will provide you with an extra pair of eyes and a second opinion.
 And once you are on the property, don’t be rushed.
-Take your time to explore every room, and ensure that your ‘must-haves’ list is fully satisfied.
+Take your time to explore every room, and ensure that your ‘must-haves’ list is delighted.
 Rightmove.co.uk has an excellent viewings checklist, so you won’t have to worry about forgetting a thing once you’re inside the property.

 Check the Exterior